This post may contain affiliate links. For more information click here!

 The top 18 best free things to do in Singapore that won’t cost you a single dollar!
 Singapore is widely known for two things.
-Its fantastic multicultural food scene and its expensive budget compared to other Asian countries.
+It has a fantastic multicultural food scene and an expensive budget compared to other Asian countries.
 But there are loads of options to keep your expenses in check!

 1. Go ‘avatar’ in Gardens by the Bay

 Gardens by the Bay is the major attraction in Singapore, and it’s completely free.
 Gardens by the Bay is lovely to visit during the day, but the best thing is in the evening when the supertrees will light up with neon lights.
 Walking around made me feel like I was an extra in Avatar.

 2. Enjoy the magnificent Garden Rapshody show

 In the evening at 8pm and 9.30pm, there is a free ‘sound and light show’ in Gardens by the Bay called Garden Rhapsody.
 The theme changes every three months, and you can check online what the music will be.